 - Walking: Myconian Ambassador sits a side road, just a short walk from the main road connecting Mykonos Town to Platis Gialos.
-Walking downhill for 3 minutes leads to Platis Gialos Beach.
+Walking downhill for a couple of minutes leads to Platis Gialos Beach.
 At the west end of the beach, you’ll find the bus stop with routes to Mykonos Town every half hour and the water taxi to the south coast beaches from Ornos in the west to Elia in the east.
 Platis Gialos is one of Mykonos’ most popular beaches with golden sand and clear blue water, lined with restaurants, beach clubs, and a handful of sundry shops.
 Two other beaches, Psarou and Agia Anna, are just a 15-minute walk from the hotel along a charming, coastal trail.

-- Bus: The closest bus stop to Myconian Ambassador is just a 6-minute walk away.
+- Bus: The closest bus stop to Myconian Ambassador is just a 5-minute walk away.
 During the high season, the bus runs about every 30 minutes during peak hours and less frequently in the early morning or late at night.
 Buses from here go to Mykonos Town, where you can get off at Fabrika and walk to Little Venice, the Old Port, and all of the Chora.
 At Fabrika, you can also catch a second bus to the New Port (Tourlos Ferry Port), Airport, and the beaches at Agios Ioannis, Paradise, and Paraga (though walking to Paraga will be faster).
 Or you can get off at Fabrika and walk to the Old Port bus stop to catch a bus to the New Port, Ano Mera village, and the beaches at Kalafati, Agios Stefanos, Kalo Livadi, Elia, and Panormos.
-There is no bus connecting the Fabrika bus station and the Old Port bus station; it takes about 14 minutes (1.2km) to walk from one to the other.
+There is no bus connecting the Fabrika bus station and the Old Port bus station; it takes about 15 minutes (1 km) to walk from one to the other.
 Tickets cost from €1,60 to €2,30 depending on the destination.
 Buses can get very crowded, especially during the high season, so much so that they often fill to capacity and are unable to take on more passengers.
 There are only 26 public buses serving the island.
 Bus schedules change every couple of weeks, so check the KTEL website for the most current timetables.

 - Taxi: There is no official taxi stand in Platis Gialos.
 The nearest taxi stands are in Mykonos Town at Fabrika and the Old Port, so they are not very practical to reach, plus there is almost always a wait at either taxi stand as there are only 30 taxis serving the entire island.
 Instead, book a taxi ahead to avoid the wait, and have the driver meet you directly at the hotel.
 There will be a surcharge for advanced reservations (about €5) and for carrying luggage, usually just a couple of euros.
 A taxi from the airport or ferry port to Myconian Ambassador should be about €20 to €25.